Gold inches up on dollar after sharp slide

 "But a lot of funds and institutions are required to close their positions ahead of the end of the quarter, so you may see some more liquidation of positions until Friday," he added.

-The dollar fell for the first time in over a week, while European shares fell after Wednesday's downward revision in U.S. first-quarter growth.
+The dollar fell for the first time in over a week, while European shares were mixed after Wednesday's downward revision in U.S. first-quarter growth.
 Investors were now awaiting U.S. weekly jobless claims and pending home sales later in the day.

 CHEAP MONEY